vishalbakshi/mapnificent/notes/GTFS_API.md

 ## Version 2

 Right now, this version does the following (checked items):
-  - [X] Retrieve GTFS files from https://transitfeeds.com/p/sfmta
+  - [X] Retrieve GTFS zip file from https://transitfeeds.com/p/sfmta and store locally
   - [ ] Upload those files to Firebase Storage (or equivalent)
   - [ ] Download from Firebase Storage and insert data into Google Cloud SQL database